-We have audited the Mineral Point Unified School District (District)'s compliance with the types of compliance requirements described in the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction, that could have a direct and material effect on each of the District's designated state major aid programs for the year ended June 30, 2016.
-The District's designated state major aid programs are identified in the accompanying schedule of findings and responses.
+We have audited the Mineral Point Unified School District (District)'s compliance with the types of compliance requirements described in the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction, that could have a direct and material effect on each of the District's major state programs for the year ended June 30, 2017.
+The District's major state programs are identified in the accompanying schedule of findings and responses.